exabugs/service-discovery-ecs-dns/README.md

 * Automatically register/de-register services when started/stopped
 * Load balance access to services
 * Monitor the health of the service
+* Automatically create/remove tag for docker image of created container

 ## Installation
 You need a private hosted zone in Route53 to register all the containers for each service.

 To create an ECS Cluster with all the required configuration and the Route53 domain and the example micro-services you can use the CloudFormation template "Service_Discovery_Using_DNS.template".